rbhenao/ambar_ec2/ec2/README.md

   ```
  - Copy your instance public ip.
 EC2 Dashboard -> Instances -> Select Instance -> Public IPv4
  - Run `ssh -i "~/.ssh/your_key.pem" <your_public_ip>`
- - Verify you have successfully logged in to your instance!
+ - Verify you have successfully logged in to your instance

 ### Step 2.
 Create an Elastic IP
  - By default ec2 instances have dynamic ips that change when you stop/start them.
 In order to be able to easily log in and out of the instance and set up HTTPS you will need to associate an elastic IP to it.